agile-ts/agile/packages/proxytree/README.md

 //   ['a'],
 // ]
 ```
-The algorithm behind reconstructing the used routes/paths is pretty simple.
+The algorithm behind reconstructing the used routes/paths is pretty straightforward and simple.
 It may not be very efficient, but it works, and that is what counts for now.

 <img src="./static/pathTrackingImage.jpg" alt="pathTrackingImage" width="200"/>

-In the above image, each blue-circled property was the end accessed property (so b and x).
+In the above image, each blue-circled property is the end accessed property (so b and x).
 Each time a property was accessed,
 the Proxy Tree counted the `used` property of this Route/Node.
 Also, between Routes like 'a' or 'c' were accessed and thus incremented.
 This is due the fact that, by accessing the property `c` via `a.b.c`, you access `a` and `b` before accessing `c`.
 This way, we are able to reconstruct the paths to the accessed properties
-with the simple algorithm you can see in the above image.
+with the simple algorithm you can find in the above image.

 ### `transformTreeToBranchObject()`

 Transforms Proxy Tree into an easily processable object.
-Therefore, it goes through each Branch (starting at the root Branch) and transforms them into a `BranchObjects`.
+Therefore, it goes through each Branch (starting at the root Branch) and transforms them into `BranchObjects`.
 ```ts
 // Orginal Object with sub Objects const original = {